 Lower School faculty spent the 2018-2019 year reviewing our integrated studies curriculum: reading position statements and best practices from the National Council of Social Studies, researching programs at peer schools across the country, and identifying strengths and weaknesses of our scope, sequence, and pedagogy.
 After much thoughtful discussion and research, the Lower School has decided to pilot Inquiry Journeys, an inquiry-based social studies curriculum, during the 2019-2020 school year.
 Each grade follows an inquiry arc composed of three connected units of study.
 The units of study are driven by inquiry questions and follow a three-step sequence: pose a question, engage in sustained investigation, and take informed action.
 The Lower School faculty will participate in a yearlong professional learning community to develop a deeper understanding of inquiry-based instruction and to effectively utilize the curriculum, with a long-term goal of adapting the units to most effectively meet the needs of our school.
 An additional change for the upcoming year is the decision to change the name of the subject to Social Studies to better emphasize the content and discipline-specific skills that students develop through the program.

 Leadership Quarter Class

 Beginning in the 2019-2020 year, Form VIII students will participate in a quarter-long leadership class.
-Based on previous May Program courses for Upper School students, this course will be organized around CSG's core competencies for leadership (shown below).
+Based on previous May Program courses for Upper School students, this course will be organized around CSG's core competencies for leadership (shown above).
 This new opportunity aligns with our focus on leadership as outlined in CSG's strategic plan, Inspiring Girls.
 Cultivating Leaders.